 Sleeping on the side of your unaffected shoulder is considered the best sleeping position for dealing with shoulder and rotator cuff pain.

-Enlisting the help of a rotator cuff pillow, such as MedCline’s Shoulder Relief System is one of the most effective ways to relieve rotator cuff pain at night.
+Using a medically proven rotator cuff pillow, such as MedCline’s Shoulder Relief System, is one of the most effective ways to relieve rotator cuff pain at night.
 Other helpful treatment tips include: